Huntz256/AFTG/README.md

 How to Install
 --------------
-Assuming you already have installed Minecraft 1.5.1 and you have a clean minecraft jar...
+Assuming you already have installed Minecraft 1.5.1, you have a clean minecraft.jar, and you fully understand the risks of trying out a work in progress mod from a newbie coder...

 Non-Modders:
 1. Download Forge 7.7.0.605 here: